Protein-Interactions/BolognaMaster/practicals/tutorial_on_protein_docking.md

 b) Click on the residue Position(s) and identify the **sequence context** of K149 (e.g. the three residues before and after: IAVKQMR);
 c) Starting from the position of K149 along the sequence, identify K157 and its sequence context (SGNKEEN) and R162 and its sequence context (ENKRILM);

-#### Identification of K149, R162, and K157 in the protein structure of MKK7 (PDB CODE: 2DYL.pdb)
+#### Identification of K149, R162, and K157 in the protein structure of MKK7 (PDB CODE: 6QFL.pdb)
-a) Go to the MKK7 PDB entry (http://www.rcsb.org/pdb/explore/explore.do?pdbId=2DYL) and click on the "Sequence" button in the menu bar.
+a) Go to the MKK7 PDB entry (http://www.rcsb.org/pdb/explore/explore.do?pdbId=6QFL) and click on the "Sequence" button in the menu bar.
 Identify the IAVKQMR sequence and the residue number corresponding to K149.
-b) With a similar procedure identify the 2DYL residue numbers corresponding to K157 and R162;
+b) With a similar procedure identify the PDB residue numbers corresponding to K157 and R162;
 This can also be done by inspecting the PDB text file that you can display by selecting the "PDB file" option from the "Display Files" drop-down menu.
 You should also verify to which PDB chain this residues belong.
 Notice that 2DYL is a single chain structure .